delawaremathguy/ShoppingList16/README.md

 ShoppingList16 is a simple iOS app to process a shopping list that you can take to the grocery store with you, moving items off the list as you pick them up.
 It persists data in Core Data (optionally, synched across your personal devices using iCloud if you configure the app correctly) written entirely with Swift and SwiftUI.
 This project was posted using Xcode 14.2 and requires iOS 16.2 or later.

+* in ShoppingList16, i will be using iOS16-specific features more often.
+Please see the section "What's New in ShoppingList16" to see which ones are now being used (as of the initial release), as well as some things that have changed in both the UI and at the code level.

 This is the fourth iteration of my original ShoppingList project and will one more time be my learning environment for new features in what most people call "SwiftUI 4," the version of SwiftUI released at WWDC in June, 2022.
 I will try to use newer features available in iOS 16 whenever I can.

 * An [earlier version of this project](https://github.com/delawaremathguy/ShoppingList15) is available that works with XCode 13.5/iOS 15.
 If you have not yet made the move to XCode 14/iOS 16, you should use this earlier project instead.